jonathans199/javascript-DOM-manipulation/README.md

 # javascript-DOM-manipulation

-This is a simple Dom Manipulation excercize
+This is a simple Dom Manipulation excercise